What to See in Rute: Culture, Tradition, and Nature in a Single Destination

 At Alojamientos El Parque we want to help you design an unforgettable visit.
 Check availability, see how to get here, or write to us on WhatsApp: we are here to help you.

-• Community parking (50 m away · €10)
+• Community parking (50 m away, prior reservation and extra cost required).

 • Pets are not allowed